-P District - Use Regulations
+P Professional District - Use Regulations

-Add Multi-Family Residential as a conditionally-permitted use in Section 2-618.B.
+Add Multi-Family Residential and Mixed Use Residential as a conditionally-permitted uses in Section 2-618.B.
 P District - Use Regulations to allow certain types of residential uses in this zone where they were previously not allowed and at appropriate locations, subject to development and landscaping standards.
 With the proposed changes, a maximum density of up to 24 dwelling units per acre would be allowed.
 This recommendation is being made to acknowledge that the P Districts are in residential areas surrounded by lower density homes.

-PHD District - Use Regulations
+PHD Professional/High Density District - Use Regulations